rcos/rcos-handbook/docs/mentoring/training.md

 ### Project Check-ins

 As a Mentor, it's vital to keep up with the projects in your Small Group on a weekly basis.
 You should get to know what each project is about, the goals the Project Leads have in mind, and the general experience levels of project members.
-It is up to you on how you want to check in on projects each week, but we recommend either scrum standup's (detailed below) or personally speaking with projects directly during Small Group meetings.
+It is up to you on how you want to check in on projects each week, but we recommend either standup meetings (detailed below) or personally speaking with projects directly during Small Group meetings.

 #### Standups

-?> Standups are recommended for smaller Small Groups as it might take too long when there are 15+ mentees, yet they have the benefit of giving other projects updates on their peer projects.
+?> Standups are recommended for smaller Small Groups, as it might take too long when there are 15+ mentees, yet they have the benefit of giving other projects updates on their peer projects.
 For larger Small Groups, just speak directly to projects instead of having them hold up the whole meeting by talking aloud.

 During a standup, everyone physically stands up and very concisely gives one statement on each of the following: